tsears/tsears.github.io/Projects/Operation-Breakdown.md

 during a match.
 Also rich dashboards showing aggregate statistics allow a player to track his performance over time.

-Operation Breakdown is the results of 8 months of part-time solo development, and development continues to this day.
-At the moment it is in a closed beta mode, though the data is available for anyone to browse.
+Operation Breakdown is the result of 9 months of part-time solo development, and development continues to this day.
+At the moment it is in open beta mode, and the data is available for anyone to browse.
 To take a quick look, [click here](https://www.operation-breakdown.com/User/76561197973092984#/OverallData).